 |=||$1,750,000 - $852,000|

-The higher the MVA, the better.
-Investors apparently want their invested capital to grow.
-In fact, one of the main goals of a firm is maximization of shareholders' wealth by increasing the stock price.
+Generally, the higher the MVA, the better.
+Investors clearly would want their invested capital to grow.
+One of the main goals of a firm is maximizing shareholders' wealth by increasing the stock price.

 Market-value added can be calculated by comparing the market value of the entity's stocks versus its book value.